From Silos to Synergy: Ignite Team Collaboration with a Creative Art Exercise

 image001-11733152243.png

 Level 4 is the goal that any learner wants to achieve, and it is that state of skillfulness that does not require effort to execute.
 Think for example of how you tie your shoelaces or drive your car.
-If you have been doing it for a few years you can probably have many other thoughts in your head and while you are doing it.
+If you have been doing it for a few years you can probably have many other thoughts in your head while you are doing it.
 This is possible because you have reached Level 4 in the skills required to tie your shoelaces or drive your car.

 Going from Level 1 to Level 4

 Level 1 means you are not skilled at something specific, but you do not know it.
 Until someone provides you with feedback in this area or until you are somehow confronted with the fact that you have no or limited skills in a specific area.
 We do not even think about that area as something we need to work on and we are often blissfully unaware of the potential development need in an area.
-The main way to move out of level 1 is to ask for feedback and to look for ways to understand how your behavior, actions, communications and way of working impact others.
+The main way to move out of level 1 is to ask for feedback and to look for ways to understand how your behavior, actions, communications, and way of working impact others.

 From Level 1 to Level 2 – Get input.
 When was the last time you asked a friend, a co-worker or a family member “Tell me one thing that I would have to get better at if I would be a better friend/co-worker/member of this family or better at my job?”